timruffles/chained-logger/README.md

 # ChainedLogger

-Logging library designed to be used with standard 12 factor 'log to stdout' methods, and as close to `console` as possible.
-Loggers chain their parent's prefix and log level.
+Hierarchical logging library as close to `console` as possible.
+Works in node and the browser.

+Log settings are inherited prototypically.
+If you want to make changes to all loggers not specifying their own `logLevel`, simply set it at the top level.

 `debug` is provided as a synonym for `info`.